levush/electric/doc/README_DOC.txt

 README Documentation
 ---
+To generate the html documentation goto the root directory of this project and issue doxygen doc/Doxyfile
+This takes a while and you need to have a recent graphviz
+---
-The html documentation has been put into another repository, as it is really huge and will not be updated too often.
+The html documentation is really huge so it will not be in this repo and it will not be updated too often.
 See:
 https://github.com/levush/electric-html-doc.git
+And here github also has a limit of 100M on a single file so uploading a >500MB tar ball of generated docs does not work there.
+So the tar ball with the docs will need to stay somewhere else :-(
 ---
+If you downloaded the html.tbz tar ball you can decompress it and surf the code:
 The compressed tar ball contains the created doxygen documentation using dot/graphviz.
 To surf the code you dont need graphviz or doxygen.